51Degrees/documentation/src/features/lazyloading.md

 can be canceled in the same manner as an individual `Future`, canceling all futures associated with the
 @aspectdata.

 In the case where fetching a property times out, a `LazyLoadTimeoutException` is thrown.
-Or, if the token has been used to cancel processing, a `CancellationException` is thrown.
+Or, if the aggregate future has been canceled, a `CancellationException` is thrown.
 @endsnippet
 @startsnippet{php}
 **todo**